astorDev/nist/dotnet/logging/docs/req-resp.md

 ```

 3. Remove `appsettings.Development.json` to minimize our configuration overhead
-4. Since, by default, the log level of `Microsoft.AspNetCore` is `Warning` specify dedicated log level for the http logging middleware in `appsettings.json`:
+4. Since, by default, the log level of `Microsoft.AspNetCore` is `Warning` specify a dedicated log level for the http logging middleware in `appsettings.json`:

 ```json
 "Microsoft.AspNetCore.HttpLogging.HttpLoggingMiddleware": "Information"
 ```

-After all those changes here's how our complete `Program.cs` will look like:
+After all those changes here's what our complete `Program.cs` will look like:

 ```csharp
 using Microsoft.AspNetCore.Mvc;